cyberrumor/ammo/README.md

 # Disclaimer
 - This is barely tested.
 - I've only tested with small load orders (3 or 4 mods).
-- This only works on mods pacakged with 'Data' as their parent dir name.
+- This only works on mods where the main mod folder either contains a Data folder, or doesn't contain a data folder but stuff goes into Data anyway.
 - Error handling is not very robust.
-- This will delete symlinks in your Skyrim Data dir.
+- This will delete symlinks and empty directories in your Skyrim folder.
 - I waive all liability.
 Use at your own risk.